Wow! I didn’t know there were so many types of sushi without avocado, so if you can’t eat it or just don’t like it, there’s plenty to choose from.

-The history of avocado in sushi begins when sushi first entering the US.
+The history of avocado in sushi begins when sushi first enters the US.
 A Japanese chef had difficulties finding Toro, a specific part of Tuna meat, to make his favorite sushi.

 Toro has a soft taste and buttery texture which could enhance the flavor of the sushi.
 After experimenting with many kinds of food, he chose avocado as the substitute for Toro.

-And since Americans love having avocado in their meal, the concept of sushi with avocado is quickly accepted.
+And since Americans love having avocado in their meal, the concept of sushi with avocado was quickly accepted.
 Impressively, some menu’s became widely popular, especially in western countries.